 – Routinely inspect your feet for bruises or sores.

 – Wear socks that fit your feet comfortably.

 – Wear comfortable shoes that provide adequate support.

 Patients with diabetes are recommended to have their physician monitor their Hemoglobin A1C levels.
 This test informs the doctor of how well the blood sugar levels are being controlled during a 3 month time span.
 It is crucial to keep your blood sugar levels in a normal range (70-110mg/dl).
 If the diabetic patient is experiencing any conditions involving his or her feet, visiting a podiatrist is strongly recommended.

-If you have any inquiries, feel free to contact one our offices in Centerville, Dayton, and South Dayton, OH.
+If you have any inquiries, feel free to contact our office in Centerville, Dayton.
 We offer the newest diagnostic and treatment services for all your podiatric needs.